ministryofjustice/hmpps-prisoner-events/README.md

 `sudo curl -L -o /usr/local/bin/colima https://github.com/abiosoft/colima/releases/download/v0.5.6/colima-Darwin-arm64 && sudo chmod +x /usr/local/bin/colima`

 If missing lima or qemu when attempting to start the older version of Colima (error messages will state missing dependences) they can be easily installed via brew

+If Colima still fails to start (eg ...colima/default/daemon/daemon.pid: no such file or directory\) reinstall qemu.